-1. The LEAST important reason to have a Fire Prevention Plan (FPP) is to _____.
+1. The most important reason to have a Fire Prevention Plan (FPP) is to _____.a. comply with OSHA

 At a minimum, your fire prevention plan must include:

 An employer must inform employees upon initial assignment to a job of the fire hazards to which they are exposed.
 An employer must also review with each employee those parts of the fire prevention plan necessary for self-protection.

 3. At a minimum the Fire Prevention Plan (FPP) must contain _____.a. potential sources of overexposure

 To limit the risk of fires, good housekeeping is critical.
 All employees should take the following precautions: